Carlism: Borbón-Parma claim

 Prince Sixto Enrique of Bourbon-Parma (born 22 July 1940) claims to be the current regent of the Carlist Communion.
 He is known as the Duke of Aranjuez.

-Sixto Enrique is supported by the minority Comunión Tradicionalista, and some others who believe that his elder brother Carlos Hugo was rightful heir, but ineligible for the succession on account of his socialism.
+Don Sixto Enrique is supported by the minority Comunión Tradicionalista, and some others who believe that his elder brother Carlos Hugo was the rightful heir, but ineligible for the succession on account of his socialism.
 Sixto Enrique has never claimed to be Carlist king, in the hopes that one of his nephews will one day accept traditional Carlist values.

 Habsburgo-Borbón claim

-The eldest daughter of Carlos, Duke of Madrid was Bianca de Borbón y Borbón-Parma (1868–1949).
+The eldest daughter of Infante Carlos, Duke of Madrid, was Blanca de Borbón y Borbón-Parma (1868–1949).
 She married Archduke Leopold Salvator of Austria (1863–1931).
-In 1943, one of their sons presented himself as Carlist claimant in succession to his great-uncle Alfonso Carlos.
-Since this claim comes through a female line, it is rejected by most Carlists.
+In 1943, one of their sons presented himself as a Carlist claimant in succession to his great-uncle Alfonso Carlos.
+Since this claim comes through a female line, it is rejected by most Carlists: